 Display technologies accelerate control room transformation

 The control room model became more and more popular as the twentieth century advanced.
-It came to include not just manufacturing but a variety of industries including broadcasting, war planning and communications, energy production, space exploration and, of course, transportation hubs and air traffic control centers.
+It came to include not just manufacturing but a variety of industries including broadcasting, war planning and communications, energy production, space exploration and, of course, transportation hubs including air traffic control.
 The model is both adaptable and robust and has proven to be even more valuable in the current era of high speed computing and data processing.

-To help operators cope with this ever-changing environment, a range of tools and technologies that assist in the collection and processing of vast amounts of information have been developed.
+To help operators cope with this ever-changing environment, a range of tools and technologies have been developed that assist in the collection and processing of vast amounts of information.
 Human machine interfaces (HMIs) are not only migrating to larger screens, they are also spreading to tablets and smartphones that allow workers to easily operate outside the control room.

 Displays